MoMS-MMSB/Martini3-Graphene/README.md

 ## Notes

-* The repository also contains all the tools required to reproduce the enthalpies of adsorption which is used for the validation of the model.
+* The repository also contains all the tools required to reproduce the enthalpies of adsorption which is used to validate the model.
-* Following the parametrization of graphene, we have also develped the Martini 3 model of graphene oxide.
+* Following the parametrization of graphene, we have also developed the Martini 3 model of graphene oxide.
 The script can be found here.

 ## Literature